mposypkin/acouwater/README.md

 # acouwater
-Optimization problem arising in modelling of sea surface with acousti waves
+Optimization problem arising in modelling of sea surface with acoustiс waves

 The project root (this) folder should be at the same level as COMPI and snowgoose folders

 To build the project:

     make dep

     make

-To clean the project
+To clean the project:

     make clean